Stopping Times of Boundaries: Relaxation and Continuity: Application to neural stopping boundaries

 \end{asm}

 We refer to elements in a family $\frakN \subset \frakF_c$ such that Assumption \ref{asm:UAP} holds as \textit{universal approximators}.
 The Stone-Weierstrass theorem gives an example of universal approximators, namely the polynomials.
-This class is however unsuitable numerically when the Hausdorff dimension of $\calE$ becomes large.
+This class, however, is numerically unsuitable when the Hausdorff dimension of $\calE$ is large.
 In our case, $\frakN$ is evidently the family of all feedforward neural networks $g^\theta:\calT\times \ \calE \to \R_+$ with finite-dimensional parameter vector $\theta$.
 Assumption \ref{asm:UAP} follows classically from the Universal Approximation Theorem (UAT) for neural networks \cite{Cybenko,Hornik}.
-Importantly, neural networks do not suffer much from the curse of dimensionality; see, e.g., \cite{Gonon}.